Skip to content

 Another important marker is AST (Aspartate Aminotransferase), also known as GOT (Glutamate Oxaloacetate Transaminase).
 AST is found in various tissues, including heart muscle, liver, and skeletal muscle.
 Elevated AST levels can indicate liver damage, but also heart disease or muscle injuries.

-However, due to its sensitivity to pre-analytical factors, such as sample stability, AST is difficult to measure reliably in the home testing area.
+However, due to its sensitivity to pre-analytical factors, such as the stability of the sample, AST is difficult to measure reliably in the home test area.
 Therefore, home tests usually rely on more stable markers like ALT (GPT), which more reliably indicate liver damage.

 Alkaline Phosphatase (ALP)